ryan-saffer/xero-coding-challenge/README.md

 This project includes two repositories:

 - `RecRepository` - this repository deals with getting the reconciliation items and the target match value.
-It does not include any unit tests at the moment given it's extremely simplicity, however if I was to fetch the reconciliation items from a server for example, then it would need unit tests.
+It does not include any unit tests at the moment given it's simplicity, however if I was to fetch the reconciliation items from a server for example, then it would need unit tests.
-- `RecAutoMatcherRepository` - this repository deals with matching reconciliation item.
-Currently it includes one method to a single transaction that matches the remaining total, if any (Goal #2).
+- `RecAutoMatcherRepository` - this repository deals with matching reconciliation items.
+Currently it includes one method to find a single transaction that matches the remaining total, if any (Goal
+  #2).
   This repository is unit tested, and is where I would place the 'Thought Experiment' to match multiple items.